Sahil-238/Book-Store-Management/README.md

 Book Store Application

 This is a Book Store web application developed using Spring Boot, Thymeleaf, and Bootstrap.
 The application allows users to register new books, view available books, add books to their personal collection, and edit book details.

 Table of Contents
+•Technologies Used
+•Features
+•Setup and Installation
+•Usage
+•Project Structure
+•Thymeleaf Templates
+•Controller
+•Contributing
+•License
 Technologies Used
+•Java
+•Spring Boot
+•Thymeleaf
+•Bootstrap
+•Maven

 Features
-Setup and Installation
-Usage
-Project Structure
-Thymeleaf Templates
-Controller
-Contributing
-License
-Technologies Used
-Java
-Spring Boot
-Thymeleaf
-Bootstrap
-Maven
-Features

 Home page with navigation
 Register new books
 View available books
 Add books to personal collection
 Edit book details

 Setup and Installation
 Clone the repository:

-bash
-Copy code
 git clone https://github.com/your-username/book-store.git
 cd book-store

 Build the project:

-bash
-Copy code
 mvn clean install

 Run the application:

-bash
-Copy code
 mvn spring-boot:run

 Open the application in your browser:
 Navigate to http://localhost:8080

 Usage